 In this lesson, we'll take a look at how to draw an eye.
 We'll cover drawing eyes from both a frontal view as well as a side view (or profile) with graphite pencils and also white charcoal.
 Three step by step examples are included, so be sure to scroll down to see them all.

 The eye has been said to be "the window to the soul".
-When drawing a portrait of someone, it is clearly important to know how to draw eyes.
 Sometimes we can look at just a person's eyes and know exactly who they are.